 Ellen Mara De Wachter is a writer based in London.
-Her writing has featured in a range of publications, including Frieze, Art Quarterly, Art Monthly, World of Interiors and The White Review.
+Her writing has featured in a range of publications, including Frieze, Art Quarterly, Art Monthly and World of Interiors.
 Her video essays have featured on frieze.com, and in 2017 she presented a programme about her research into artistic collaboration on BBC Radio 4.

 Women Artists’ (2019) and several medium-specific anthologies published by Phaidon.
 She has contributed essays and interviews to exhibition catalogues about the work of artists including Daphne Wright, Fiona Tan, Nastja Säde Rönkkö, Melanie Manchot, Rachel Maclean and Sora Kim.

 De Wachter is Associate Lecturer on BA Culture, Criticism and Curation at Central Saint Martins, University of the Arts London and she has taught at the Royal College of Art, London College of Communication, Royal Academy Schools, Goldsmiths College, Brighton University and Newcastle University.